-A student may earn no more than 15 hours of academic credit from externships during law school (unless participating in the Semester in Practice, when that limit increases to 19).
+A student may earn no more than 15 hours of academic credit from externships during law school (unless participating in the Semester in Practice, when that limit increases to 19, or unless a petition is received and granted by Student Affairs.
 Externship credits are considered "out-of-class" credits, and a student may earn no more than 25 out-of-class credits toward their JD degree.
-Other out-of-class credits are earned through directed research, clinics (not counting the seminars), externships, journals, non-law graduate University of Denver courses, and other law school graduate courses.
+Other out-of-class credits are earned through directed research, clinics (not counting the seminars), externships, journals, non-law graduate University of Denver courses (including Grad Tax), and other law school graduate courses.
+Students can petition to go above these limits using the petition process.